graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Output types define the result values for Categories and Output fields.

-An Output type is defined as an object union type with the following alterations.
+An Output type is defined as an object type with the following alterations.

 An Output type reference may have Type Arguments of Output type references and/or Enum Values.
 If there is a conflict between a bare Enum Value and a Type, the Type will have precedence.